PKlimo/notes/openssl.md

-# openssh - working with SMIME
+# openssl - working with SMIME
 ## Signing message
 * generate selfsigned cerificate and private key for signing
  * generate keys for signing